Career Planning Workshop

 We'll also introduce the 'must-do' items in relation to networking and marketing yourself, and developing transferrable skills.
 If you are looking for a day dedicated to creating your career plan and learning how to put it into practice, this workshop is for you.

-2. Is the workshop tailored to particular audiences?
+2. Is the workshop tailored to particular audiences and disciplines?

 You will have the opportunity to complete a short participant survey before the workshop so we can tailor the workshop content and focus discussion time on specific issues you want to pursue.